Creator / Eugene Jarvis

 The only legitimate use of a computer is to play games.

-Game designer Eugene Jarvis created seminal arcade video games from the 1980s and 1990s, mostly for Williams Electronics
+Game designer Eugene Peyton Jarvis (born 1955) created seminal arcade video games from the 1980s and 1990s, mostly for Williams Electronics

 and Midway Games